tappi287/rf2_video_settings/ReadMe.md

 if you configure them from inside the app.

 ##### Replay Manager
-Quickly browse through your replay library, sort, filter by race/qualy etc. and batch delete and watch replays.
+Browse through your replay library, sort, filter by race/qualy etc. and batch delete or watch replays.
-You can even choose a replay specific Graphics Preset if you start the replay from within the app.
+Choose a replay specific Graphics Preset if you start the replay from within the app.

 ##### Server favourites